-The Ashley Youth Detention Centre is the only institution of this kind in Tasmania - all young people between the ages of 10 and 18 years who are held on remand, and others who have been sentenced to an actual custodial penalty, serve time at the Centre.
+The 1997 Youth Justice Act established the Ashley Youth Detention Centre.
+It is the only institution of this kind in Tasmania - all young people between the ages of 10 and 18 years who are held on remand, and others who have been sentenced to an actual custodial penalty, serve time at the Centre.

 The Centre has accommodation for 51 young people in four different units, Bronte, Huon, Franklin, and Liffey.
 It offers four levels of programs with the first two being compulsory.